 Two: Forward-leaning differentiator — In what way is your company’s secret sauce a sign of times to come?
 You can’t just have secret sauce; it has to be indicative of the future.

 Typically, big-name companies invest in a small-time competitor’s great new idea, whether through acquisition, research, new hires or even a direct donation to the competitor.
 This sometimes ticks off the little guy, who fumes that the bigger company is getting credit for something it’s not even good at and was slow to appreciate in the first place.
 The little guy cries out, “But we’re better, we’re way ahead, we’re the real thing.”
 The little guy resents the big company’s fame and advertising budget.

-But when big companies jump into a market that *you* invented, that’s good.
+But when big companies jump into a market that *your* client invented, that’s good.

 Now you have data points for your business pitch.
 Now you have competitors’ names to include in your competitive analysis.
 You’ve influenced companies D, E and F, and they are now watching you.

 Typically, the startup that invented the market really *is* way ahead, and that puts the startup’s CEO and CTO in the position of “authority on the subject,” which is exactly who reporters want to talk to.

 Don’t talk solely about your company or technology; instead be the third-party interpreter of the emerging competitive analysis.
 Talk about where the market is headed, and talk in an analytical manner about factors that could accelerate or “de-celerate” progress.
 Paint a picture of the future.
 Explain *why* the market is headed there, what’s lost if it doesn’t get there, and who will make money once the future has arrived.

 Inherently, this conversation will show off your company in an authentically positive light, and your participation will be essential to telling the story at all.

 Three: The “why,” not just the “how” — This is the technology startup’s biggest stumbling block in making the transition from trade press to business press.